SarvarKh/ofn-wiki/Tagged-Variants.md

-## Data model

-A variant can be tagged by an enterprise.

 ## Creating tagged variants

+### Interface

-This is done through the bulk product edit interface.
+- This is done through the bulk product edit interface.
-Begin with the standard process to add a new variant.
+- Begin with the standard process to add a new variant.
-The tagged enterprise is specified in the variant row in the producer column.
+- The tagged enterprise is specified in the variant row in the producer column.
-To differentiate between setting a producer or a tag, the tag field will have a "#" in front of it, and will have a coloured background in the same styling as tags elsewhere on the site.
+- To differentiate between setting a producer or a tag, the tag field will have a "#" in front of it, and will have a coloured background in the same styling as tags elsewhere on the site.

 ### Which enterprises can a user tag?